 The Kenai National Wildlife Refuge guarantees breathtaking scenery and an unforgettable experience for visitors staying in one of the 14 rustic cabins located in Alaska's Kenai Peninsula.
 Getting to the cabin can be a thrilling adventure in itself, as most of them require the use of boats,…

 - Hike InHike a trail to your campsite

 I can't say enough about my stay at Kelly Lake Cabin of the Kenai National Wildlife Refuge Cabin.
 It was late Feb./ early March, and we were tired from our previous two days of camping and hiking, so when we arrived at the lake, we decided to drive the short distance on the lake instead of hiking…

 Great cabin.
 Only a 1 mile hike in and it comes with a row boat.
 The lake is very private.

 Kenai National Wildlife Refuge Cabins is located in Alaska

-Some cabins are accessed by boat only.
-See access information for individual cabins.
+Access to each individual cabins varies.
+Some can be reached by hiking-in, while others require a boat or plane to access .
+In winter, a snowmachine may be necessary.
+Please refer to each specific cabin for information on amenities and accessibility.
 Kenai National Wildlife Refuge: From Anchorage, take the Seward Highway south to the Sterling Highway; the eastern refuge boundary is at milepost 55 of the Sterling Highway.
-Another 5 miles from the boundary is a Visitor Contact Station (open from Memorial Day through Labor Day) and the west entrance to the Skilak Wildlife Recreation Area.
+Another 5 miles from the boundary is the west entrance to the Skilak Wildlife Recreation Area.
 Continuing on to Soldotna will bring you to the refuge visitor center and headquarters, which is found by taking a left onto Funny River Road, then turning right (before the building supply store) onto Ski Hill Road.